XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: Introduction

 \section{Introduction}

-Action recognition aims to recognize what actions humans are performing in videos, which has wide applications in surveillance systems, health monitoring, etc~\cite{DBLP:journals/ijcv/KongF22,9795869}.
-Recently, inspired by the impressive success of CLIP (Contrastive Language-Image Pretraining)~\cite{DBLP:conf/icml/RadfordKHRGASAM21} across various image understanding tasks, pioneer works propose to adapt CLIP to video data for action recognition~\cite{DBLP:journals/corr/abs-2109-08472,DBLP:conf/eccv/NiPCZMFXL22,DBLP:conf/eccv/JuHZZX22,DBLP:conf/aaai/WuSO23,DBLP:conf/cvpr/RasheedK0KK23,DBLP:conf/icml/WengYLWJ23}.
-Different from traditional models that focus on closed-set recognition~\cite{DBLP:conf/nips/SimonyanZ14,DBLP:conf/eccv/WangXW0LTG16,DBLP:conf/iccv/LinGH19,DBLP:conf/cvpr/CarreiraZ17,DBLP:conf/icml/BertasiusWT21}, this \textit{new CLIP-based recognition paradigm} leads to efficient video learners with remarkable \textit{open-vocabulary} recognition abilities, \ie, they achieve state-of-the-art performance for \textit{both closed-set and open-set action categories} on various video datasets with moderate training cost.
-Such open-vocabulary abilities significantly enhance the practical value of action recognition models.
+\IEEEPARstart{A}{ction} recognition aims to recognize what actions humans are performing in videos, which has wide applications in surveillance systems, health monitoring, etc~\cite{DBLP:journals/ijcv/KongF22,9795869}.
+Recently, inspired by the impressive success of {image-text foundation models} (\eg, CLIP~\cite{DBLP:conf/icml/RadfordKHRGASAM21}) across various image understanding tasks, pioneer works propose to adapt these models to video data for action recognition~\cite{DBLP:journals/corr/abs-2109-08472,DBLP:conf/eccv/NiPCZMFXL22,DBLP:conf/eccv/JuHZZX22,DBLP:conf/aaai/WuSO23,DBLP:conf/cvpr/RasheedK0KK23,DBLP:conf/icml/WengYLWJ23}.
+Different from traditional action models that focus on closed-set recognition~\cite{DBLP:conf/nips/SimonyanZ14,DBLP:conf/eccv/WangXW0LTG16,DBLP:conf/iccv/LinGH19,DBLP:conf/cvpr/CarreiraZ17,DBLP:conf/icml/BertasiusWT21}, this new {image-text foundation-based} paradigm leads to efficient video learners with remarkable \textit{open-vocabulary action recognition} abilities, \ie, they achieve state-of-the-art performance for \textit{both closed-set and open-set action categories}\footnotemark[1] on various video datasets with moderate training cost. \IEEEpubidadjcol Such open-vocabulary abilities significantly improve the practical utility of action recognition models.

-As shown in Figure~\ref{fig:intro} (a), in this work, we delve into an intriguing question: Can CLIP-based video learners effectively generalize to video domains that they have \textit{not encountered} during training?
-This generalization ability in unseen video domains is crucial for action recognition models in practice, since models often suffer from environment changes when deployed in real-world applications~\cite{DBLP:conf/iccv/ChenKAYCZ19,DBLP:journals/pami/YaoWWYL22}.
+In this work, we study an underexplored task termed \textit{generalizable open-vocabulary action recognition}, where training and test videos are drawn from different domains and may encompass non-overlapping action categories.
+As shown in Figure~\ref{fig:intro}, the goal of this task is to develop open-vocabulary action recognition models capable of \textit{generalizing to test domains not encountered during training}.
+Such generalization abilities are crucial for action recognition models, since models often suffer from environment, viewpoint, and sensor changes when deployed in real-world applications~\cite{DBLP:conf/iccv/ChenKAYCZ19,DBLP:journals/pami/YaoWWYL22}.
 For example, surveillance systems will encounter actions performed under illumination shifts caused by day-night change or weather change.
-Therefore, from a practical perspective, we expect that a CLIP-based video learner possessing open-vocabulary abilities can robustly adapt to domain changes for action recognition.
+Therefore, we expect that action recognition models with open-vocabulary abilities can robustly address video domain shifts.